MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/Better-work-habits.md

 ms.prod: wpa
 ---

+# Why use MyAnalytics?

-# Build better work habits with personal productivity insights
+## Build better work habits through personal productivity insights

 More people than ever feel they lack control over their time at work.
 Many teams spend 80-90% of their week sitting in meetings, sending emails, and talking on the phone.
 But 50% of meeting time is seen to be unproductive and almost half of employees report that their work interferes with their family life.